 - Webinars: Try to get another expert to be a part of your webinar.
-You both promote the webinar to your subscribers while building your brand image.
+You both promote the webinar to your target market while building your brand image.

 - Social Media Advertising: Yup.
 At this time, Facebook is affordable and worth a try if your target audience is on this platform.
 If not, then consider LinkedIn, Pinterest or Twitter.

-- Google Plus: While Google states that their search engine doesn’t favour companies with large Google Plus fans, SEO experts tend to disagree.
-So, don’t omit building this social media platform.
+- Google My Business: Are you a local business?
+Then Google My Business is for you.
+While Google states that their search engine doesn’t favour social media platforms, SEO experts tend to disagree.
+So, don’t omit to build this social media platform.

 - Contests: Who doesn’t love free stuff?
 Try one of the many new software platforms that incorporate social media fan building with contest example, for every share that’s one entry.

-- Networking: Local events and conferences are great platforms to connect with your industry and share future resources with complimentary services.
+- Networking: Local events and conferences are great platforms to connect with your industry and share future resources with complementary services.